Skip to main content

 Larysa Dubinska / Shutterstock

-Some babies are born with a full head of hair while others come into the world with a bald head.
-Whichever camp your baby falls into, you’ve probably read the books and learned early on about the many benefits of brushing your baby’s hair regularly.
+Parents can’t control whether their baby will be born with a full head of hair or with only a few, wispy strands.
+It can be difficult for some to wait for their baby’s hair to grow.
+Still, whichever camp your baby falls into, you’ve probably read the books and learned early on about the many benefits of brushing your baby’s hair regularly.
 But, as you draw near the 1-year-old mark, you may start to worry about whether your toddler’s hair is just growing slowly, or not at all.
 Is there a range of what’s normal for baby and toddler hair growth?
 Yes!
 This is because of a baby’s individual DNA.
 So, there’s no need to stress either way.

 It’s completely normal for babies to have very little to no hair during their first year.
 After their first birthday comes and goes, you may wonder why there’s no active hair growth.
 Many factors determine how fast hair grows.
 If your baby is still sporting wispy strands by the time they are in the toddler stage, there’s probably no need to worry.
+Here are some tips for slow-growing toddler hair.

 A toddler getting a haircut